mishapadidar/stellarator_multiobjective/lab_notebook.md

       > Increasing mpol,ntor by one seems to add about a second to the runtime.
       > Increasing the VMEC iterations to 5000 adds a good amount of time as well.
       >
-      > With 5000 VMEC iterations, DELT=0.5, and npol=mtor=7 evaluations take 10.5-12.5sec, depending on the machine!
+      > With 5000 VMEC iterations, DELT=0.5, and npol=mtor=7 evaluations take 8.5-20sec, depending on the machine!
+Average
+      > is about 15sec evaluations.
+  - Write a 'safe evaluation' wrapper.